ChacaS0/tempest/install.md

 go get -v -u -t github.com/ChacaS0/tempest
 ```

-Great now we just need to generate the files **TEMPest** needs to work by initialization.
+Great now we just need to generate the files **TEMPest** needs to work.
+This will be its initialization.

 ## [](#header-2-3)Initialization
 ### [](#header-2-3-1)Command line